NVIDIA-Genomics-Research/GenomeWorks/cudaaligner/README.md

 # cudaaligner

 The `cudaaligner` package provides GPU-accelerated global alignment.
-Features include:

 ## Library
 Built as `libcudaaligner.[so|a]`.